rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 <summary><b>Maven</b></summary>
 <article>

-If you're using Maven as the build tool for your project, please add JCenter repository to your build definition, then add the following dependency to your project's build definition (pom.xml).
+If you are using Maven as the build tool for your project, please add JCenter repository to your build definition, then add the following dependency to your project's build definition (pom.xml).

 ```xml